hiperwalk/hiperwalk/docs/tutorial/graphs.rst

     with 56 stored elements in Compressed Sparse Row format>

-We can then create a Hiperwalk graph by passing the adjacency matrix.
+Once you have the adjacency matrix, you can then generate a Hiperwalk graph.

 .. testsetup::